petemainardi/MainArtery-Utilities/README.md

 # MainArtery-Utilities
-A collection of extensions, scripts, and objects useful for C# and Unity projects.
+A collection of extensions, scripts, and objects useful for Unity projects.

 Add to your project using the git url: https://github.com/petemainardi/MainArtery-Utilities.git